 - After a smooth blending, add 3/4 teaspoon cumin powder, 1/4 teaspoon coriander powder, 1/2 tsp turmeric powder, 1+1/2 tsp Kashmiri red chilli powder, 1/2 tsp regular spicy chilli powder, and 8-10 pcs whole black peppercorn (optional) to the blender.
 Blend it well.

-- Lastly, add the yogurt (6 tablespoons) to the blender and blend it well until getting a smooth creamy puree.
+- Lastly, add the yogurt (homemade or store bought) to the blender and blend it well until getting a smooth creamy puree.

 For Frying fish